Skip to main content

 • A Netdata Cloud account

-• Access to the Netdata Space as an administrator
+• Access to the Netdata Space as an Admin

-• The Netdata Space needs to be on Pro plan or higher
+• The Netdata Space needs to be on a paid plan

 • You need to have an app that allows you to receive webhooks following a predefined schema.